code-hike/v1/apps/web/app/landing/profile.md

 Sponsorship perks:

-- **$299/month or more**: I'll join your company's Slack channel for direct feedbacks and better feature requests.
+- **$299/month or more**: I'll join your company's Slack channel for direct feedbacks and feature requests.
 - **$499/month or more**: You get a spot on our Top Sponsors (limited to 6 spots).
 - **$999/month or more**: You get up to 1 hour a month of personalized support (two 30-minute calls).